DC 6731Respiratory System38 CFR § 4.97

 A 0% rating requires: Otherwise.
 A 50% rating requires: Thereafter for four years, or in any event, to six years after date of inactivity.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-Can Tuberculosis, pulmonary, chronic, inactive qualify for TDIU (Total Disability Individual Unemployability)?
+Can Tuberculosis, pulmonary, chronic, inactive qualify for TDIU?

-What evidence do I need to establish service connection for Tuberculosis, pulmonary, chronic, inactive?
+What evidence supports a higher rating for Tuberculosis, pulmonary, chronic, inactive?

-What is the C&P exam like for Tuberculosis, pulmonary, chronic, inactive?
+What happens at the C&P exam for Tuberculosis, pulmonary, chronic, inactive?

 Get a Personalized Rating Analysis